Pride Guidebook & Helpful Resources

 - Assume final responsibility for course scheduling, program planning, and successful completion of graduation requirements.

-For more information and access to other resources, visit Academic Support & Advising.
+For more information and access to other resources, visit Academic & Career Support.

 - Go to class on time.
 That seems obvious, but it's important to remember.
 How can you be successful if you're not actually in class?